+- Time synchronization accuracy: This parameter defines an upper bound for the synchronicity budget for the time distribution process within the 5GS.

 - For IEEE Std 1588 [126] or IEEE Std 802.1AS [104] operation, information to be used by NEF to configure IEEE Std 1588 or IEEE Std 802.1AS functionality in DS-TT or NW-TT, if applicable.

+- Temporal validity condition: This attribute is provided in the form of time interval(s) or duration(s) during which the AF request is to be applied.

 - Spatial Validity Condition on the UE(s) location as described in clause 5.6.7.1.

-Editor's note: The clock accuracy attribute for time synchronization configuration, NEF exposure of 5G time domain accuracy, AF input regarding requested accuracy and use of time sync accuracy within 5G System is FFS.